 Return value

-The function typically returns two values:
+The function returns two values:

 - The extracted substring.